sc-chow/Standford-Bunny/README.md

-# Standford Bunny
+# Stanford Bunny
-Renders and shades the Standford Bunny using WebGL.
+Renders and shades the Stanford Bunny using WebGL.

 This was created for an assignment in CMPT at Simon Fraser University.